Gian Giacomo Poldi Pezzoli: Bibliography

+Alessandro Morandotti,Special issue: Gian Giacomo Poldi Pezzoli between Milan and Europe.
+Travels, connections and patterns of taste of a mid-nineteenth-century collector.
+Journal of the History of Collections, Volume 36, Issue 3, November 2024.
+Special issue: Gian Giacomo Poldi Pezzoli between Milan and Europe.
+Travels, connections and patterns of taste of a mid-nineteenth-century collector.

 The documents for G.G.
 P. P. are divided into three archives:

 The Archive of the Poldi Pezzoli Museum has payments of the establishment of the house and the purchase of works of art;

 The Archive of Trivulzio of Milan Foundation brings together the little private correspondence and notes on real property and inheritance Poldi Pezzoli;

 The Archive of the Foundation Brivio Sforza of Milan retains a selection of documents related to the process of acquiring works, including my particular case.
 The absence in the three letter-books of the archives makes his personality but still elusive.
 A selection of documents was transcribed in G.G.
 P. P., 1979, pp. 18–26, 30-36, 30-70, 80-89 and, in part complementary, Appendix documentary of G.G.
 P. P., 2011, pp. 153–160.